samsungs8plususer/nfc-game/README.md

 The Dash: Everyone runs to find and tap the card with their phone.
 The Score: Each successful tap gives you +1 Point.
 Winning: The first player to hit 10 Points wins!
-Reset: Once a winner is crowned, everyone else should press the "Wipe Score" button to start a new round.
+Reset: Once a winner is crowned, everyone should press the "Wipe My Score" button to start a new round.
 Thanks for playing!
 Created by Samsungs8+userr